Ddddd917/Stephen-s-Last-Chance---Farm-Rescue/README.md

 5. Check weather forecast before selling
 6. Aim to reach $5,000 before Day 10!

-### For Developers
-1. Clone the repository
-2. Open in WebStorm
-3. Check the Game Design Document in `docs/`
-4. Review current tasks in Issues tab
-5. Create a feature branch for your work
-6. Submit pull requests for review

----

-**Game Status**: 🚧 In Development
-**Target Completion**: Week 9, November 2024
-**Current Version**: 0.1.0 (Pre-Alpha)

----

 *Save the farm, save the legacy! 🌾*